zmitchell/splatter/guide/src/getting_started/create_a_project.md

    cd my-project
    ```

-3. Edit the `Cargo.toml` file and add the latest version of nannou to the bottom
+3. Edit the `Cargo.toml` file and add the latest version of splatter to the bottom
    like so:

    ```toml